(A tall gringo sticking out like a sore thumb in Machu Picchu, Peru)

 Other pictures from the Great Peruvian Excursion of 2007

-in education.
 I am also a minor warrior in the fight against email spam

 and have written an article or two on the subject.